 Work with a Trusted Miami Infant Loss of Feeling Lawyer Today

 If your child was injured due to the negligent actions of a medical practitioner, you should consult with an experienced Miami medical malpractice lawyer today.
 Birth injury lawyer Prosper Shaked is devoted to providing your family with aggressive and unique legal representation for your birth injury claim.
-To schedule a free legal consultation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.